janet-van/va.gov-team/products/claim-appeal-status/engineering/finding-claims-release.md

 |---|---|---|---|
 | Total sessions | 15,348 | 14,177 | -7.6% |

-Slight decrease in appeal detail navigation.
-Closed appeals are now behind the Closed filter, so a small decrease is plausible if some users haven't discovered the filter yet.
-However, -7.6% on a single day is within normal variation.
-Worth monitoring -- if this trend continues over the full week, it could indicate users are having trouble finding closed appeals.
+On flat traffic, 7.6% fewer sessions navigated to appeal detail pages.
+Closed appeals are now behind the Closed filter.
+Worth monitoring over the full week -- if this trend continues, it could indicate users are having trouble finding closed appeals.

 #### Outbound Navigation